-• shares of common stock reserved for future issuance as of , 2019 under our 2010 Plan, which will cease to be available for issuance at the time that our 2019 Stock Option and Incentive Plan, or our 2019 Plan, becomes effective; • shares of our common stock that will become available for future issuance under our 2019 Plan upon the effectiveness of the registration statement of which this prospectus forms a part; and • shares of our common stock that will become available for future issuance under our 2019 Employee Stock Purchase Plan, or our 2019 ESPP, upon the effectiveness of the registration statement of which this prospectus forms a part.
-Unless other wise indicated, all information in this prospectus reflects or assumes the following: • the filing of our amended and restated certificate of incorporation and the effectiveness of our amended and restated bylaws in connection with the completion of this offering; • the conversion of all outstanding shares of preferred stock into an aggregate of shares of common stock upon the completion of this offering; • the outstanding warrants to purchase our Series A preferred stock becoming warrants to purchase an aggregate of shares of our common stock upon the closing of this offering; • no exercise of outstanding options after , 2019; • a one-for- reverse split of our common stock effected on , 2019; and • no exercise by the underwriters of their option to purchase up to offering. additional shares of common stock in this
+- shares of our common stock that will become available for future issuance under our 2019 Plan upon the effectiveness of the registration statement of which this prospectus forms a part; and - shares of our common stock that will become available for future issuance under our 2019 Employee Stock Purchase Plan, or our 2019 ESPP, upon the effectiveness of the registration statement of which this prospectus forms a part.

+Unless otherwise indicated, all information in this prospectus reflects or assumes the following:

+- the filing of our amended and restated certificate of incorporation and the effectiveness of our amended and restated bylaws in connection with the completion of this offering; - the conversion of all outstanding shares of preferred stock into an aggregate of 26,970,598 shares of common stock upon the completion of this offering; - the outstanding warrants to purchase our Series A preferred stock becoming warrants to purchase an aggregate of 112,795 shares of our common stock upon the closing of this offering; - no exercise of outstanding options after , 2019; - a one-for- reverse split of our common stock effected on , 2019; and - no exercise by the underwriters of their option to purchase up to additional shares of common stock in this offering.